EpiModel/EpiModel/README.md

 remotes::install_github("statnet/EpiModel")
 ```

+### EpiModel 2.0

+In July 2020, we relased EpiModel version 2.0.
+This major software package update incorporates a substantial redesign of many elements of the EpiModel infrastructure and application programming interface (API).
+We anticipate that there will be some minor backwards incompatibilities with any EpiModel code developed with versions 1.x.
+There is a EpiModel 2.0 migration document available in the <a href="http://www.epimodel.org/tut.html" target="_blank"> Tutorials</a> page.

 ### Documentation and Support

 **Website.** The main website for EpiModel, with tutorials and other supporting files is <a href="http://epimodel.org/" target="_blank">http://epimodel.org/</a>.